 Henry Vaughan Biography (Wikipedia)

-Henry Vaughan (17 April 1621 – 23 April 1695) was a Welsh metaphysical poet, author, translator and physician, who wrote in English.
-He is chiefly known for the religious poetry contained in Silex Scintillans, published in 1650, with a second part published in 1655.
-In 1646 his Poems, with the Tenth Satyre of Juvenal Englished was published, followed by a second volume in 1647.
-Meanwhile, he had been "converted" by reading the religious poet George Herbert and gave up "idle verse".
-The prose Mount of Olives: or, Solitary Devotions (1652) show the depth of his religious convictions and the authenticity of his poetic genius.
-Two more volumes of secular verse were published, ostensibly without his sanction; but it is his religious verse that has become acclaimed.
+Henry Vaughan (17 April 1621 – 23 April 1695) was a Welsh metaphysical poet, author, translator and physician, writing in English.
+He is chiefly known for religious poetry published in Silex Scintillans in 1650, with a second part in 1655.
+In 1646 his poems, with the Tenth Satyre of Juvenal Englished, were published, followed by a second volume in 1647.
+Meanwhile, he had been persuaded by reading the religious poet George Herbert to give up "idle verse".
+The prose Mount of Olives or Solitary Devotions (1652) shows the depth of his religious convictions and authenticity of his genius.
+Two more volumes of secular verse followed, ostensibly without his sanction, but it is his religious verse that has been acclaimed.
 He also translated short moral and religious works and two medical works in prose.
-At some time in the 1650s he began to practise medicine and continued to do so throughout his life.
+In the 1650s he began a lifelong practise in medicine.

 Henry Vaughan Tracks